 The man then explained to his sons that they were all right, because they had each seen but one season in the tree's life.

 He told them that you cannot judge a tree, or a person, by only one season, and that the essence of who they are - and the pleasure, joy, and love that cove from that life - can only be measured at the end when all the seasons are up.

 Don't judge a tree by one difficult season.
 Don't let the pain of one season destroy the joy of all the rest."

 For me, each season describes a point in your life through which you travel many times.
 Both physically, mentally, emotionally and spiritually.
 So lets explore each of these seasons in brief detail so that you are better able to understand the seasons of your life and grow to your ultimate potential.

 Winter is the season where you have to operate at your best while the world around you, including the circumstances you face – Be they financial, emotional, social or otherwise are challenging.
 Winter is the time where you must survive and live on previous spring and summer harvests where wealth, emotional lessons, social welfare and connections with others have been strong.
 In winter, some or all areas of your life will breakdown and not be as strong.
 It is important for you as an individual to look inside of yourself, reflect and grow.

 In doing so you are able to understand life lessons and move onto the next season of your life which is spring.

-Spring is the time to plant the seeds of your reflections and previous experience and make sure that you enjoy the warmer wealth.
+Spring is the time to plant the seeds of your reflections and previous experience and make sure that you enjoy the warmer weather.

 This is the season for you to excel.

-This is the season for you and gives you the ability to make a name for yourself.
+This is the season that gives you the ability to make a name for yourself.
 Because at the end of every summer there is a fall, an autumn and a period where you need to start preparing for the winter.